springfield-ham-radio/ham-radio-driver/radio-protocol-dsl-design.md

 7. **Simplified**: No explicit loop constructs needed - commands handle iteration internally
 8. **Generic Patterns**: Variable-sized placeholders support any radio protocol format
 9. **Flexible**: Each protocol can define its own response structure with explicit sizes
+10. **Multi-Byte Support**: Proper handling of addresses and other multi-byte values with explicit byte counts

 ## Migration Strategy